 If you’re facing a strong and fast opponent, it’s best to pin them behind the baseline with deep balls, which land between the service line and the baseline, ideally closer to the baseline but not dangerously close so it risks landing long.
 Decide on a target and execute.

-Avoid the Net
+Avoid hitting into the Net

 One of the tennis coaches came and sat at my table.
 I pointed out this poor guy whose ball kept landing in the net and how frustrated he was getting, and the coach said, “Topspin.
 This guy needs more topspin.”